pgeu/pgeu-system/docs/confreg/sponsors.md

 In manual sponsors, the order of processing for the administrators once the signup is complete becomes:

 1. Wait for the signed contract.
-Counstersign and send back.
+Countersign and send back.
 1. Generate an invoice by going to the sponsorship and click the button for it.
 1. Optionally, also confirm the sponsorship, unless this is from a